Which is the best virtualisation software? A comparison

 Virtualisation software decouples the operating system from the underlying hardware dividing powerful IT resources into smaller units.
-Among other things, virtualisation software can be used to operate several ‘virtual machines’ (VM) on a single physical server.
-Scalable IT landscapes are thus realised on the basis of large computing farms.
+Among other things, virtualisation software can be used to operate several virtual machines (VM) on a single physical server.
+Scalable IT infrastructures are achieved through extensive computing farms.
+Here, we provide a comparison of the top virtualisation software solutions.

 The best VM software in comparison